jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 8. Write a ProCoDA program that cycles between two states that aerate for 15 s and then pause for 10 s.
 Show the TA!

 ### Conclusions ###
 From this experiment, it was found that the measured ANC values of the lake followed closely with the conservative ANC model.
-After a titrant volume of approximately 1.8 mL, the titration curve shows that the lake enters the excess $[H^+]$ region.
+After a equivalent volume of approximately 1.73 mL, the titration curve shows that the lake enters the excess $H^+$ region.
+With this result, we can determine whether the lake in question will have sufficient ANC for a certain rain event based on the volume of the rain if the acidity of the rain is the same as 0.05 N HCl.

-Having said that, it should be noted that in reality,
-- the volume of runoff from snow melt is not constant.
-- runoff from snow melt occurs across a much longer period of time.
+Having said that, it should be noted that in reality, the volume of runoff from snow melt is not constant and a conservative acid precipitation was used to show a more serious scenario of snow melt drastically affecting the lake.
+Additionally, runoff from snow melt occurs across a much longer time.

-- the lakes are not CMFR.
-The assumption made in the experimentation simplified calculations, but may not accurately reflect what happens in the lake.
-- there are other processes occurring in the lake and its surroundings that affects the acid neutralizing capacity of the lake.
+For our reactor model, the lakes are not actually CMFR.
+The assumption made in the experimentation simplified calculations, but do not accurately reflect what happens in the lake.
+In reality, the top of the lake is likely to be more acidic.
+There could also be other processes occurring in the lake and its surroundings that could influence the acid neutralizing capacity of the lake.

 ### Suggestions ###
 Our team believes that while the experiment was successful, there were certain things that could be improved upon.
 One of the difficulties that we had with the experiment was with following the instructions, in particular setting up the experiment.
 We feel that this could have been made easier for us if a picture of the set up was shown rather than a diagram.
 Furthermore, experimentation on the magnetic stirrers should be done to ensure that it does not affect the results.